kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ###### Are there any tests for feature enablement/disablement?

-Unit tests exercise the tolerant and strict paths; option tests will cover the enable/disable switch.
+Yes.
+Unit tests in `pkg/kubelet/cm/memorymanager` start the policy on a drifted checkpoint with the gate disabled (the existing error is returned) and enabled (the drift is tolerated and re-baselined), using `featuregatetesting.SetFeatureGateDuringTest`.
+Beta adds the node e2e described in the test plan.

 ### Rollout, Upgrade and Rollback Planning